Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 }
 catch (ApiException e){};
 ```
-It will be included in the try and catch block to deal with any exceptions that could arise if the "transactionsController" object fails to update the payment that was anticipated to be returned.
+It will be included in the try and catch block to deal with any exceptions that could arise if the "transactionsController" object fails to update the status of scheduled payment that was anticipated to be returned.
 The transactionScheduledId, status will be passed as parameters to the method `TransactionScheduledUpdateTransactionScheduledStatusAsync`.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail